Treating Sleep Disorders with Functional Medicine

 Traditionally insomnia is treated with sleeping tablets.
-While these can help to reestablish a healthier sleep pattern, they often have negative side effects and they don’t address the root cause of the insomnia.
+While these can help to re-establish a healthier sleep pattern, they often have negative side effects and they don’t address the root cause of insomnia.

 Obstructive sleep apnea happens when something partly or completely blocks your upper airway during sleep.
 Breathing usually resumes with a loud gasp, snort, or body jerk.
 You may not sleep well, but you probably won’t be aware that change in breathing has happened.
 However, the condition results in poor quality sleep and reduces the amount of oxygen your cells receive during the night.
 This mean you wake feeling incredibly tired.

 The most common obstructive sleep apnea warning signs include:

 - Daytime fatigue